 About this property

-Located on a secluded plot in a desirable position on sought after Reeds Farm allowing easy access to the town and all local amenities.
+The property is conveniently located allowing easy access for both primary and secondary schools.
 The hilltop town of Malmesbury is officially recognised as England's oldest borough.
 Situated on the edge of the Cotswolds, surrounded by two branches of the River Avon, it boasts buildings of golden Cotswold stone and beautiful river walks.
 Famous for its ancient Abbey and elaborate 15th century Market Cross, the town may well have history round every corner but is also bursting with life, enjoying excellent independent shops, a Waitrose, charming cosy pubs, friendly cafes, regular farmers' markets and a busy local events schedule.
 The establishment of the Dyson design and development headquarters on the edge of the town means that Malmesbury is now a centre for technical innovation, allowing the town to truly describe itself as both ancient and modern.
 Malmesbury is five miles north of the M4 (Junction 17) so within easy commuting distance of Bristol, Bath and Swindon.
 London is approximately 1½ hours away by car or train.

 Old Bear House53 High Street Malmesbury Wiltshire SN16 9AG